Jain-Sunaina/100-days-coding-challenge-Java/README.md

 Problem Statement: Write a Java program that finds and prints all prime numbers within a given range [start, end].
 The program should use a user-defined function named isPrime to check if a number is prime or not.
 The function should take an integer 'num' as input and return a boolean value (true if 'num' is prime, false otherwise).
 Function Description: boolean isPrime(int num)

+📌Day 24: Write a Java program to convert a binary number to decimal using a user-defined function

+Problem Statement: Write a Java program that converts a binary number represented as a string to its decimal equivalent.
+The program should use a user-defined function named binaryToDecimal to perform the conversion.
+The function should take a binary string as input and return its decimal equivalent as an integer. int binaryToDecimal(String binary)

+📌Day 24: Write a Java program to convert a decimal number to binary using a user-defined function

+Problem Statement: Write a Java program that converts a decimal number (positive integer) to its binary representation as a string.
+The program should use a user-defined function named decimalToBinary to perform the conversion.
+The function should take a decimal integer as input and return its binary representation as a string.
+Function
+Description: String decimalToBinary(int decimal)